-Internet Authentication Service and Network Policy Server
+Internet Authentication Service & Network Policy Server

 Internet Authentication Service (IAS) was renamed Network Policy Server (NPS).

 Internet Authentication Service is the Microsoft implementation of a RADIUS server and proxy.

 See TechNet: Internet Authentication Service for more information on IAS.

 Network Policy Server is the Microsoft implementation of a RADIUS server and proxy and it is available on Windows servers starting with Windows Server 2008.

 In addition, NPS contains a set of new features that expand the IAS capabilities.